X-CASH-official/gitbook-docs/api/get-started.md

 * The standard API will use one domain instead of multiple
 * The standard API is built with users in mind, using a specific backend processing and server setup for public APIs

+Note: For the blockchain API it is not meant to be a complete set.
+You can get much more data using any remote daemon to get more info.
+This is meant to include the most common use cases and data.

 ## Getting Started

 <table>